-Make 2018 the year of HEALTH.
-Even the littlest changes can make a huge impact on your overall health.
-I love making slight adjustments to my daily routine, so small it doesn’t feel like I’m changing much but those little changes add up to help me maintain my weight and sanity!
-Here are 10 tiny changes that I made in 2017 and a couple I’m trying out in 2018 to better my health!
+Just make slight adjustments to your daily routine, so small it doesn’t feel like your changing much is KEY.
+Over time those little changes add up to help me maintain better health, weight and sanity!
+So I want to share 10 tiny changes that I made in 2017 and a couple I’m trying out in 2018 to better my OVERALL health!

-Do nice things for people.
++ Do nice things for people.
 Don’t always make everything about yourself, as a nurse I wish people would look around and help one another out a little more.
 People don’t give solely for the joy of giving anymore.
 If you get something in return, awesome, if you don’t, great.

-Pop a multivitamin.
++ Pop a multivitamin.
 Recently I did a huge blood panel to look at my overall health (best decision ever) and found out that I was very deficient in Vitamin D, CoQ10 and Omegas.
-As a nurse I know that being vitamin deficient can create a ton of problem, lacking vitamins can affect your anxiety levels and skin pretty much everything.
-Do your research and find a good multivitamin to take daily!
+Nurse Whitney is here to tell you– being vitamin deficient can create so many problems.
+Like increased anxiety levels, poor gut health and issues with skin.
+So do your research and find a good multivitamin to take daily!

-Have a mantra…Mantras are so powerful.
++ Have a mantra…mantras are so powerful.
 They allow us to feel present and think, as well as connect with ourselves.

-Laugh more, laughing is one of the best feelings in the world.
-It also lowers blood pressure, decreases stress hormones and can work those abs
++ Laugh more, laughing is one of the best feelings in the world.
+It also lowers blood pressure, decreases stress hormones and can work those abs!

 Leave me a comment and let me know the tiny changes you want to make in 2018 to better your overall health!